Basic Homeowner Tools and Materials

 - Permanent black marker: Get a king-sized, broad tipped sharpie or equal.

-- Pencil and manual sharpener: When hanging pictures or marking walls, it is good to be able to make marks that can be erased later.
+- Pencil and manual sharpener: Needed for hanging pictures or marking walls, it is good to be able to make marks that can be erased later.

 - 20 oz. wood handled carpenter hammer: Get a good brand name with a smooth face for general use.

 - Larger size channel lock pliers: These are specialty pliers that come in handy for plumbing chores now and then.
 They are good to have when needed.
 Do not use any of these tools to work on your nicely finished plumbing fixtures.
 Nice fixtures require specialty tools like these.

 - Pipe wrench: Get a medium and small size wrench for your kit.
 Sometimes two are required.